combine-org/combine-org.github.io/content/authors/FieldML/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Colorado Boulder
+- name: University of Auckland
   url: ""

 #Order to show in compared to other authors when using people section